willy4opera/Stickybar/README.md

 ## Support and Contributing
 - For bugs and feature requests, please create an issue
 - See CONTRIBUTING.md for development guidelines
-- For security issues, please contact security@example.com
+- For support, please contact: icare@williamsobi.com.ng

 ## License
 This project is licensed under the GPL v2 or later.